 Although the passenger vehicle sector accounts for only about a quarter of total oil demand, it receives much attention from governments and the media.
 It is believed that a quick transition away from conventional oil-powered vehicles will benefit.
 Switching from autos to electric vehicles (EVs) is achievable and necessary to minimize greenhouse gas emissions.
 Emissions and improve the quality of urban air.
-There have been numerous research looking into the influence of electric vehicles on the environment.
+There has been numerous research looking into the influence of electric vehicles on the environment.
 The oil demand has been made public.
 The excitement surrounding the potential for EVs to reduce fossil fuel consumption is justified, but it is difficult to derive insight from comparing these published studies.

 Metals like copper and lithium have benefited from the growth in the electric car sector.
 It’s also sparked fears about the long-term prognosis for oil demand, which some analysts argue is unfounded.
 The electric-vehicle sector has already had a considerable impact on commodities markets, most notably supporting rapid price growth in metals such as copper, platinum, and palladium, vital to the auto manufacturing business.
 Global miles driven are expected to increase to 32 trillion by 2030, up from 11 trillion now, with emerging nations driving much expansion.
-They claim that the outlook is positive for electric automobiles, light trucks, and gasoline-powered vehicles.
+They claim that the oil and gas industry outlook is positive for electric automobiles, light trucks, and gasoline-powered vehicles.

 Growing Electic Vehicle Market